analarap/async-enrich-API/README.md

 - Java 17 or higher;
 - H2 database;
 - Maven;
+- Activemq;
 - IDE of your preference (IntelliJ or Eclipse).

 ### Usage
 - For the best experience, it is recommended that you use an HTTP client (preferably Postman or Insomnia).

+### ActiveMQ
+- ActiveMQ is an open source asynchronous messaging system for efficient communication between distributed system components.
+- The activeMQ in the project handles the processing of posts and state updates, allowing the different workflow steps to communicate asynchronously via messages.

 ### Database
 For the best user experience, the project contains a database embedded in the application, which is h2.